mhslinks/mhslinks.github.io-old/README.md

 Live sites
 ========

-* http://mhslinks.tumblr.com/ (generated to `/generated/tumblr/`) **The tumblr site will be deprecated soon** due to the difficulty in keeping it updated.
-* http://mc.powered.technology/mhslinks/ (generated to `/generated/standalone/`)
-* http://mcpower.github.io/mhslinks/ (using the same HTML as the above)
+* http://mhslinks.github.io/ (using the same HTML as the above)

+In the past, this was running on Tumblr, then mc.powered.technology, then mcpower.github.io.
+However, supporting so many sites was tedious and confusing for users.
+Everything has then moved to this repo here.

 Generating the HTML